JAICHANGPARK/open-codelabs/README.md

 1. Enter your Gemini API Key in the settings.
 2. Provide source code or a technical description.
 3. Let AI generate the steps, explanations, and verification audits for you.

 ---

+## 🧭 Facilitator Toolkit (New)
+- **Live tab**: Monitor attendees, chat/DM, and resolve help requests in real time.
+- **Quiz & Feedback**: Configure completion requirements; results are aggregated per attendee.
+- **Prep Guide & Materials**: Draft a preparation guide and attach links/files for the session.
+- **Submissions**: Collect and review uploaded artifacts from attendees.
+- **Certificate Raffle**: Spin a roulette that selects only certificate-issued attendees (fair giveaways).

+---